Here's the Proof that Banking Crises Simply Don't Need to Happen. Period.

 The subordination of the banking sector to government-led economic development policies.
 There were multiple ways of doing this, which can be found in the literature under keywords such as “financial repression”, “fiscal dominance”, “credit segmentation”, “credit guidance”, “public banking”, and “bank nationalization”)

-Joining international monetary system agreements that obligated countries to cooperate in stabilizing exchange rates and stopping money from flowing across borders in rapid and harmful ways (speculative “hot money”).
+Joining international monetary system agreements that obligated countries to cooperate in stabilizing exchange rates and stopping money from flowing across borders in rapid and destabilizing ways (e.g., speculative “hot money”).

-Government regulation of interest rates to keep borrowing costs low and stable.
+Government regulation of interest rates to keep borrowing costs stable and low, especially for government borrowing.

 The creation of new money specifically for funding government priorities (“monetary financing”)

-In general, all of these measures had a common goal, which was to ensure that the legal privilege to create money was being directed into the service of public priorities.
+In general, all of these measures had a common goal, which was to ensure that the legal privilege to create money was being directed into the service of public priorities and in ways that were stabilizing rather than destabilizing.

-Since I don’t have the capacity to go into that in depth, I hope you will embrace knowing that if you want to be a banking crisis abolitionist, that is an entirely reasonable position.
-No one can tell you that it can’t be done.
+If you want to be a banking crisis abolitionist, no one can tell you it isn’t possible.
 It’s been done already in dozens of countries for decades at a time!